What is Biomedical Engineering

 - The biomedical engineering program equips students with a solid and in-depth background in basic sciences, together with extensive knowledge in Biomedical Engineering, Life Sciences and Medicine.
 This diverse basis qualifies graduates to take on key positions in the various hi-tech industries, in biomedical research institutions, in hospitals, and in government and international health organizations.

-- The premiere teaching and research laboratories at the Faculty are on par with those of leading institutes throughout the world in this discipline.
-This enables acquisition of practical experience, expertise in a variety of fields.
+- The premiere teaching and research laboratories at the Faculty are on pair with those of leading institutes throughout the world in this discipline.
+This enables acquisition of practical experience and, expertise in a variety of fields.

 - The Faculty encourages entrepreneurship and creativity, through close collaboration with the industry.

-- The Technion offers a unique joint study program detailed below:
+- The Technion offers two unique joint-study program detailed below:

 The study program is comprised of mandatory courses, a wide range of core electives in specialized areas of interest, and secondary electives.
 Mandatory courses cover basic sciences (Mathematics, Physics, Chemistry and Computers), Life Sciences (Anatomy, Biochemistry, Cell biology and Physiology), engineering disciplines, intended to provide a broad engineering basis in Mechanics, Electronics and Control, Biomaterials, and Transport Phenomena, and in BME disciplines pursued at the Faculty (Bioelectric Effects, Physiological Control, Cell and Tissue Mechanics, etc).

 The program integrates courses aimed at providing students with practical and laboratory experience and to encourage innovativeness, and includes four laboratory courses and two project courses, in which students apply acquired engineering knowledge to design biomedical devices and systems.
 In addition, a clinical-engineering project is conducted in clinical hospital departments, exposing students to the clinical work environment, and to the engineering needs in demand of solutions.